OpenGATE/Gate/docs/defining_a_geometry.rst

 Special example: Wedge volume and OPET scanner
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The wedge is always created as shown in figure 3.4, that is with the
+The wedge is always created as shown in :numref:`wedge2`, that is with the
 slanted plane oriented towards the positive X direction.
 If one needs to
 have it oriented differently, one could, for instance, rotate it::